Bloomberg once blamed end of ‘redlining’ for 2008 collapse

 “Look, I know what racism looks like.
 I know what it looks like, and that’s not Mike Bloomberg,” she said.

-Associated Press writers Alexandra Jaffe in Washington and Kathleen Ronayne in Chattanooga, Tenn., contributed to this report.
+Associated Press writers Alexandra Jaffe in Washington and Kathleen Ronayne in Chattanooga, Tennessee, contributed to this report.

 Catch up on the 2020 election campaign with AP experts on our weekly politics podcast, “Ground Game.”

-Note: This story has been corrected to reflect that Bloomberg no longer was mayor when he appeared at the Aspen Institute in 2015; he had left office at the end of 2013.